badmuffin/badmuffin/README.md

 ### My name is Abhijeet Sharma, a Computer Science Undergraduate

 - I'm also an esteemed member of the Linux cult & FOSS enthusiast.
-- I’m interested in the field of Web Development and UI/UX but I also love exploring various other domains.
+- I'm a contributor @GSSoC2024.
-- I’m currently learning fullstack development and on my free time, I use Godot and make simple game mechanics.
+- I’m currently learning fullstack development.
 - I'm also a Google certified UI/UX designer specialized in crafting user-centric and minimal UIs.
 - Previously worked as a Web Development Intern at an early-stage startup